Jpoliachik/NewArchNavLayoutIssues/README.md

 ## Issue 3: View Height Flickering
 On the blue/index screen, the view height flickers frequently - specifically when the TouchableOpacity is pressed and during modal transitions.
 This is especially problematic for views that pin content to the bottom of the screen.
+Watch the bottom left corner of the video:

 | Video |
 |:-----:|